2006–07 Adelaide United FC season: Review

-One of the best ever games of Hindmarsh and Romario's departure was a great game.
-In the 15th minute the young Spagnuolo skinned two defenders, feinted past Eagleton to deliver a shot at goal that Covic parried away.
-Luckily Romario was Johnny-on-the-spot and displaced the rebound.
-Mark Bridge scored a goal in the 59th minute and straight after kick off, Alagich booted the ball down the Spagnuolo who passed it to Fernando, who miss hit the ball and wrong footed Covic to deliver a very lucky goal.
-Matt Thompson scored after skinning Rees and powering the ball into the top of the net.
-This was not enough to stop AUFC as soon after Owens received the ball from Romario on the edge of the box, wrong footed his marker and shot a ball that subtly curved into the top right-hand corner.

 This match was Diego's debut.
 Travis Dodd was brought down on the edge of the box and Petta took the free kick.
 Petta crossed to an unmarked Diego who headed the ball into Fernando's chest and the ball went through Bolton's legs.
 Soon after Beltrame denied Coricas header with a diving save and Adelaide took second place.

 Adelaide scored in the 10th minute thanks to some wing-play from former Celtic star Bobby Petta who crossed the ball across the goal to Burns who scored an easy tap in.
 After half time Kwasnik missed a penalty after Kemp hand-balled in the box and straight after Burns scored his second of the night with a cheeky feint to trick the keeper.
 Soon after Burns made his own goal after passing to Djite who passed to Petta, who rolled the ball through the Mariners defense to give Burnsy a relatively easy goal.
 Pondeljak's goal came after a messed up clearance by Beltrame.
 Beltrame kicked it straight to Pondeljak who showed instinct and skill by perfectly placing it above Bells head and ending his hope for his clean sheet.
 Djite hit the bar from a stunning volley from distance but failed to score.
 This game cemented Adelaide's second-place finish.